 MOTHER.
 AUTHOR.
 HIGHER ED ADMINISTRATOR.
 CONSULTANT.
-KEYNOTE SPEAKER.
+DYNAMIC SPEAKER.

 In addition to being a mother and achieving my academic goals, I am a results-oriented and dedicated professional with over 15 years of experience providing direct and consultative service across the broad spectrum of the public sector in the areas of law enforcement, finance, organizational change, K-12 and higher education.
 I worked for the Cook County Sheriff's Department, Chicago Public Schools and South Suburban Community College.
 I am entering my sixth year as a higher education administrator at the University of Illinois at Chicago.